Frostbite7/Frostbite7.github.io/_pages/about.md

 About me
 =====
-I am a computational modeler currently completing my PhD at University of Illinois at Urbana-Champaign.
-My PhD focuses on computational modeling of earth systems and water sustainability issues under climate change.
+I am a computational modeler currently working as a data scientist at Google.
+I got my PhD at University of Illinois at Urbana-Champaign.
+My PhD focuses on machine learning and numerical modeling of the earth systems and water sustainability issues under climate change.
 Before that, I received my B.S. in
-Hydraulic engineering and a second Bachelor of Economics from Tsinghua University, China.
+Hydraulic engineering and Bachelor of Economics from Tsinghua University, China.
 I am passionate about applying machine learning, combined with insights of physical modeling, to solve real world issues.
-I'm looking for full-time positions in both industry and academia starting from 2024.

 ## Education

-**Ph.D. in Earth System Science**\
+**Ph.D. in Earth System Science (numerical modeling focus)**\
 College of Agricultural, Consumer and Environmental Sciences\
 University of Illinois at Urbana-Champaign